 - Limit intake of caffeine, tea or excessive alcohol if you have any associated urinary incontinence. .

 - Pessaries – this is the first non-surgical option that we try.
 This is a device made of flexible silicone that is inserted into the vagina.
 It helps by supporting the pelvic structures.
 There are various sizes and your doctor will assess which size is suitable for you.
 Pessaries are changed every 3-6 months, usually by your Gynaecologist, and some GPs are happy to do them.

 The aim of surgery is to reconstruct the pelvic floor and restore the pelvic organs to their original position.
 This is usually via a vaginal approach.
 Some cases are complex and may need an abdominal procedure or a keyhole operation.

-A vaginal hysterectomy may be necessary if the uterus is prolapsing.
+A hysterectomy may be necessary if the uterus is prolapsing.
 In addition, the other types of surgery offered are: